phpbb/documentation/development/language/guidelines.rst

 5) Submissions should follow the recommendations in the `4.0 Translation (i18n/L10n) Guidelines`_ as closely as possible, especially the `4.0 Writing style`_.

 6) All PHP and text files must be encoded in UTF-8 without BOM and a new line at the end of the file.
 Many modern text editors use this as a default setting, but we recommend checking it in your editor's settings.
-We recommend you use `Notepad++`_ or `PSPad`_, both lightweight and free.
+We recommend you use `Notepad++`_ , `Codelobster`_ or `PSPad`_, both lightweight and free.

 7) The translation is mostly your work and you have a right to hold a copyright on the translation and put your name or the names of those on your team in the ``composer.json`` file in the authors section.